 Our first Christmas together brought a crisis that was easy to solve, if not inexpensive.
 On Christmas Eve, I found my wife sitting on the floor, wrapping gifts and crying.
 It was her first Christmas without Mom.
 Fine.
 I can fix this.
 I bought two plane tickets, we flew to New Jersey on Christmas morning.
 Wife stopped crying.
 Mom-in-law gave me brownie points.
 Crisis averted.

 When we got married, my Mom-in-law listened in – by cell phone.
-We were off Key West, she was in Flemington.
+We were on a boat off Key West, she was in Flemington.
 She didn’t fly.

 (My eventual suggestion was Benadryl and a non-stop flight, but I was overruled.)